sammysignal/flask_login/README.md

 # flask_login
-basic login for flask application.
+Boilerplate login for flask application.
 Uses a simple database library.

 ## Usage
 If you are starting a new flask website, this is a good place to start.
 Make sure you have flask installed!